jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 I won't provide specific examples for the Question Refinement Prompt, since it's a refinement to previous prompt patterns.
 Choose one of the question related examples above, such as [Constitution Scholar](#constitutional-scholar) or [Religious Scholars](#interfaith-discussion).
 After the original prompt, add the Question Refinement Prompt and ask the same questions or ask your own.

 # Summary
 Prompt engineering provides context and details for extracting information from the LLM’s relationship of words that’s focused upon that context.
 It’s a conversation with the LLM using natural language.
-Prompt engineering patterns are natural language phrases that have shown to produce good results.
+Prompt engineering patterns are natural language phrases that have been shown to produce good results.

 I have provided several prompt examples of what I learned in the online courses.
 I’ll continue with more in the next blog.
 I don’t plan to list all that I’ve seen.
 I’ll focus on some of my favorites and the ones that wowed me.
 I’ll provide references to other prompt engineering patterns in the references.